Passive DNS Daily Files Endpoint

 NBD

-The NBD files contain data of newly seen domains with only domains that match the criteria outlined here https://docs.spamhaus.com/sia/docs/source/02-data-explained/data-anatomy.html#domain-address-records, with the first seen epoch timestamp of the query.
+The Nothing But Domains(”NBD”) files contain data of newly seen domains with only domains that match the criteria outlined here https://docs.spamhaus.com/sia/docs/source/02-data-explained/data-anatomy.html#domain-address-records.
+This feed is a derivative of the New Domains feed and does not contain subdomains.
 The filename is in the format of ‘nbd_YYYYMMDD.csv.gz’ where ‘YYYYMMDD’ is the format of the date of the file.
 The contents of the file are in the format below:

 timestamp | domain